univec-ai/postvec/web/docs/security.md

 ## On-prem is the default story

 Embedded mode runs the engine in the PostgreSQL launcher.
-There is no outbound embedding API and no third-party runtime.
+There is no outbound embedding API and no third-party inference service.
 Text, weights and inference stay on the host.
+The engine uses packaged libraries such as ONNX Runtime locally; “on-prem” does not mean the software has no upstream dependencies.

 ## No provider keys in PostgreSQL